Airflow Around a NACA 0008 Airfoil CFD Simulation, ANSYS Fluent Training

 Airfoil Project Description

-This project is going to simulate an airfoil in the airflow field.
+This project is going to simulate an airfoil in the airflow field by ANSYS Fluent software.
 Geometric defining parameters include chord line, angle of attack, leading-edge, and trailing edge.
 The direction of the airflow into the body is defined by the angle of attack (the angle between the chord and the horizontal direction of the airflow velocity).
 The purpose of this paper is to investigate the behavior of airflow and pressure distribution, as well as to study drag and lift forces.

 In the present case, the angle of attack is 16 degrees and the length of the chord and the width of the airfoil are assumed to be equal to 1.
 Thus, to determine the drag force, the length of the chord must be multiplied by the sine 16 and then across the cross-section width, and to define the lift force, the chord length must be multiplied by the cosine 16 multiplied by the cross-section and then across the width.
 Therefore, the surface area for calculating the lift and drag forces is equal to the following values, which are defined in the reference values section.